 What will the future bring?
 We are now living in an experience which is encapsulated by the course of this pandemic.
 Moment by moment, we measure our actions, we speculate on the time left for it to pass, and we attempt to understand this epidemic any way we can.
 The news outlets flood the public with exceptional cases – a women who is otherwise healthy in her 30’s developed respiratory distress because of COVID-19.
 ER physicians on the frontline now in critical condition from the viral infection.
 These are true, unfortunate, and very sad to hear.
 People will die.
 Though most people will recover.

 We all brace ourselves in the meantime.
 When will the caseload crest?
 We await the next few weeks but realize that it will take longer than that.
 The case load is steadily increasing throughout the world, with the United States now in the cross-hairs.
-Of the 68,000 and counting cases in the US, New York State has almost half of them (33,000).
+At the time of writing this, almost half of the 68,000 cases and counting in the US are from New York State (33,000).
 The streets of the financial capital of the United States are barren.
 We hear about the taxing effects it is having on the healthcare system there, but we also hear of the valiant efforts to organize assistance at this time of need.
 Meanwhile the caseload in every state is gradually increasing, some of it outside of our vision – that which we have through testing.

 We are now living in an experience which is encapsulated by the course of this pandemic.